StammesOpfer/namesilo-dns-updater/README.md

 # Instructions
 1. Update file with you domain info and NameSilo api key.
-2. Copy it to you pfsense and chmod +x it.
+2. Upload it via "Diagnostics > Command Prompt" to your pfsense and run "chmod +x" on it.
 3. Install the cron add-on and schdule a job to run the script.